sharanvelu/dockr-documentation/introduction.md

 DockR is able to create and maintain multiple number of projects at the same time with ease.

-DockR is written using `Shell Script`.
+DockR is written using `Bash Script`.

 ## Reason for DockR
 Developing a Laravel Site always remains simple with `Laravel Homestead` for Years.